-Soaringlab is a web-based project to review flights in IGC format.
-Our main goal is to have fun in analysing flights and to make gliding more visible.
+Soaringlab is a web-based project to review flights in IGC format,

 Feel free to comment on our Facebookpage

-Soaringlab's main feature is to display flights in your browser window.
+Replay your flights in 3D in your browser window.

 Using Google Maps for a clear 2D overview when loading multiple flights, and Cesium for their world-class 3D globe to really relive your flights.

-Parameters as average climbrate, speed and LD can be compared over the flight or calculated over the task.
+Parameters as average climbrate, speed and LD can be compared over multiple flights.

 Load waypointfiles in .CUP fileformat to display these waypoints on the map.

 Export waypoints to load them in your navigation software.

 Prepare your flights by creating tasks in Soaringlab.